 Think about why your child needs more guidance or supervision than children the same age:

-If this describes your child's behaviour then it is important to give as much detail as possible.
+If this describes your child’s behaviour then it is important to give as much detail as possible about these issues in the box at question 43.
 Here are some examples:

 This asks you the date your child first started to have the problems with getting around you have described.
 Your child must have had mobility problems for at least three months before they can get any payment of the mobility component.
 An exception to this is made if a child is terminally ill under the special rules.

 These sections cover the extra help your child needs with their day-to-day care.
 Fill them in not only if your child needs physical help or support but also if they need encouragement or verbal prompting, with tasks.

 Try to think about how your child’s needs differ from a child of the same age without any disabilities.
 Make clear if you have to do more to help your child or if things take longer to do.

 Explain any discomfort your child experiences because of pain or stiffness when waking up.

 They may be physically unable to get out of bed without help.
 Or they might not have the motivation to get up because of their condition and need lots of reassurance and persuasion to get out of bed.
 Medication may also affect your child’s sleep and waking up.

 Explain if you have to get up straight away in case they do something dangerous or are disruptive.

 Think about similar difficulties when going to bed.
 Your child may still be wide awake when put to bed or refuse to settle.